 Good question.
-While the statistics show that a majority of disabilities are from illnesses, people are disabled through their occupation.
+While the statistics show that most disabilities are from illnesses, people are disabled through their occupation.
 Back, wrist, arms, hands, and leg injuries are more prone in some occupations than others.
-We write about this more in our discussion about insuring your hands.

 The tattoo artist occupation is no different.

-Additionally, many carriers have a work requirement.
-They want to see you working in your job at least a year and working 30 hours/week or more.
+Additionally, many carriers have work requirements.
+They want to see you working in your job for at least a year and working 30 hours/week or more.
 The 30 hours/week is considered “full-time”.
-Only one carrier we work with offers individual disability insurance to part-time employees (those working between 20 and 29 hours per week), we still have disability insurance options for you.
+If you currently work part-time (those working between 20 and 29 hours per week), we still have disability insurance options for you.

-Carriers pay a percentage of your income, usually between 60% and 70%.
+Carriers pay a percentage of your earned income, usually between 60% and 70%.
 If you are a W-2 employee, they use your gross wages as your income.
 If you are self-employed, they use your net income off of your tax return.
 The distinction has importance.
 You want to make sure you use the right income for disability insurance.
 Most tattoo artists we have worked with are independent contractors/self-employed.
 You want the net income number off your business tax return.

 Many carriers have a minimum income requirement.
 Most carriers require a minimum annual income of $10,000 gross W-2 wages or net income.